Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Conclusions

 \section{Conclusions}

-We introduce $\ourSystem$, a framework for learning contextual subgraph representations.
+We introduce $\ourSystem$ framework for learning contextual subgraph representations.
 Our model brings together knowledge of structural information from the entire graph and then learns deep representations of higher-order relations in arbitrary context subgraphs. $\ourSystem$ learns the composition of different metapaths that characterize the context for a specific task in a drastically different manner compared to existing methods which primarily aggregate information from either direct neighbors or semantic neighbors connected via certain pre-defined metapaths. $\ourSystem$ significantly outperforms several competitive baseline methods on various benchmark datasets for the link prediction task.
-We also interpret the semantic association matrix and provide its utility and relevance in making successful predictions.
+In addition to demonstrating $\ourSystem$'s interpretability and scalability, we provide a thorough analysis on the effect of contextual translation for node representations.
+In summary, we show $\ourSystem$'s subgraph-based contextualization approach is effective and distinctive over competing methods.